MonstrousSoftware/DuckField/README.md

 The type of instance data you want to use depends on your particular application.
-In this particular test the instance data uses 4 floats to modify each vertex:
+In this particular test the instance data uses 16 floats as transformation matrix per instance.
+This allows to position, scale and rotate each instance at will:
-- 2 floats to translate in the horizontal (XZ) plane
-- 1 float to scale in the upwards direction (Y)
-- 1 float to rotate around the up axis (Y)

 The changes to the depth vertex shader are very similar.

+Note that the built-in functions transpose() and inverse() are only available in GLSL since #version 140 (Desktop) or #version 300 ES (web).

 ## Platforms